 The Executive Leadership team consists of the Chief Executive Officer (CEO), Chief of Operations (COO), Chief Financial Officer (CFO), Deputy Chief of Prevention Services, In House Counsel, Chief Information Officer of Information Technology and the Chief of Strategy.
 Leadership is committed to reviewing, on an ongoing basis, organizational and management performance as well as its effectiveness.
 The Director of Quality Management (QM) directs quality management as well as Continuous Quality Improvement (CQI) activities.
-Other management positions include the Senior Director of Family Preservation, Assistant Director of Family Preservation, Senior Director of Out of Home Care, Assistant Director of Training and Professional Development, Senior Director of Finance, Assistant Finance Director, Director of Accounting and Revenue Maximization, Director of Human Resources, Director of Prevention Services, Senior Director of Healthy Start, Director of Community Affairs and

-Director of Planning and Special Projects.
+Other management positions include the Senior Director of Family Preservation, Assistant Director of Family Preservation, Senior Director of Out of Home Care, Assistant Director of Out of Home Care, Director of Training and Professional Development, Senior Director of Finance, Assistant Finance Director, Director of Human Resources, Director of Prevention Services, Senior Director of Healthy Start, Director of Community Affairs and Senior Director of Performance and Planning.
 Each director plays a significant role in ongoing Quality Improvement (QI) practices.